 This year seems more of a hit.
 I have beautiful plants, filled with fruit, and buds at the ready to give me more.

 This year I planted both Japanese and globe eggplant.
 The globes are still globing, but the Japanese eggplant is giving me new fruit almost every day.
-I like to pick them when they are still on the smaller side as the texture has a tendency to be firmer - so when looking for them at the market, look for smaller, firm, dark purple fruits without bruises or flaws.
+I like to pick them when they are still on the smaller side as the texture tends to be firmer - so when looking for them at the market, look for smaller, firm, dark purple fruits without bruises or flaws.

 Thai basil is also at the ready.
 So what's a person to do?
 Make a Thai-inspired eggplant stir-fry.
 That's what.

-Ingredients needed to make Quick Spicy Thai-Style Eggplant
+Ingredients needed to make Quick Spicy Thai-style eggplant

 - Eggplant - Japanese or small globe preferred